dscolby/Whiteboard/README.md

 ## Reinforcement Learning

-## Game Theory and Other Sequential Decisionmaking Formalizations
+## Game Theory and Other Sequential Decision-making Formalizations